herzog0/public_scripts/README.md

 Also, you'll have to create a bot and retrieve your chat id!
 Do the first task by initating a conversation with @BotFather.
 It'll do the rest.

 To find your chat id, you can call @chatid_echo_bot.
-It will echo your chat id, then you can set the require environment variables in the script.
+It will echo your chat id, then you can set the required environment variables in the script.

 ### Usage: